Louisianish/weatherkv/README.md

 ☑️ Add option for user to get embed code below <br>
 ☑️ Add more CSS and make it responsive <br>

-I realize there may be an easier way to accomplish this, but the 'replace()' function was the best I could do with my limited knowledge.
+I realize there may be an easier way to accomplish this, but the 'replace()' method and 'if else' were the best I could do with my limited knowledge.
 I tried doing it with key/value pairs, but I couldn't quite figure out how to get it to do what I wanted.
 Suggestions are always more than welcome!
 I'm eager to learn and improve!

 -- Louisianish